Booker’s 2022-01 Ronnie’s Batch Review

 PALATE:

-– Visual: Tawny in color, this leaves fast-falling, thick legs from an even and similarly thick crown.
-They all fade quickly.
+– Visual: Flame in color, this falls in long, thick legs from an irregular ring.

 FINISH:

 – Lasting Power: Long.
-The warmth lingers at the back of the palate, with some minor aftertaste as well.
+The heat lingers at the back of the throat along with a good aftertaste.

 WORTH THE PRICE?